moses-codes/moses-codes/README.md

 Before 2020 I was a freelance musician, working with hundreds of people to bring countless ideas to life.
 I've taken that creativity & team-oriented spirit to the world of software, creating real projects that help others.
 Take a gander:

 - 📚 ReadingTime - a habit tracker to help schedule daily reading.
-Helped me read over 100 books in 2023, because reading is what?
+Helped me read over 253 books to date, because reading is what?
 [FUNDAMENTAL!](https://readingtime-nextjs.vercel.app/)
 - 🔎 MeepleMatch - a board game finder for nerds.
 [No more analysis paralysis on game night!](https://meeplematch-blush.vercel.app/en)
 - 🎸 BatonPass - a full stack social network app for directors and ensembles to better find each other.
 [Assemble your ensemble!](https://batonpass.up.railway.app)